Text

 replace is used to change the contents of the text.

-There is no need to quote find or replace strings, replace: Darty Ai is the as replace: "Darty Ai".
+There is no need to quote find or replace strings, replace: Darty Ai is the same as replace: "Darty Ai".

 To remove the find words, set replace to "", '' or ``, leaving replace blank will not work.